Divide and Rule: Effective Pre-Training for Context-Aware Multi-Encoder Translation Models: Introduction

-In this work, we address this criticism by showing that multi-encoder models learn effectively when given enough \textit{contextual training signal}, i.e. the signal that pushes systems to translate in a context-aware fashion.
-We show that the simplest way to increase \textit{contextual} training signal effectively is by increasing the amount of document-level training data.
-Large document-level parallel corpora are not always available, but some works have proposed data augmentation techniques to remedy this lack \cite{sugiyama_data_2019,stojanovski_contracat_2020,huo_diving_2020}.
-However, this solution is not always ideal because it requires more time and computation.
-We therefore introduce a simple and yet powerful technique to augment the contextual training signal that can be extracted from a small parallel training set: splitting parallel sentences in segments (see Figure~\ref{fig:examplesplit}).
-Feeding a context-aware model with a sequence of incomplete, consecutive segments, forces it to look for context (i.e., surrounding segments) more frequently, which makes the model learn faster to translate in a context-aware fashion.
-We train multi-encoder models on split datasets and evaluate them in two ways: BLEU score, and a contrastive evaluation of anaphoric pronoun translation.
+In this work, we address this criticism by showing that training multi-encoder models is difficult because of two reasons: (i) the sparsity of \textit{contextual training signal}, i.e. the signal that pushes systems to translate in a context-aware fashion, which comes from the words that need context to be correctly translated; (ii) the sparsity of relevant context words, the ones needed to disambiguate translation.
+A trivial way to improve context-aware learning is by increasing the amount of document-level training data.
+Large document-level parallel corpora are not always available, but some works have proposed data augmentation techniques to remedy scarcity \cite{sugiyama_data_2019,stojanovski_contracat_2020,huo_diving_2020}.
+However, as we will show in our experimental section, this solution is not efficient and often sub-optimal.
+We therefore introduce a novel pre-training strategy, \textit{divide and rule (d\&r)}, that is based on a simple and yet powerful technique to augment the contextual training signal and to ease learning efficiently: splitting parallel sentences in segments (see Figure~\ref{fig:examplesplit}).
+Simply put, feeding a context-aware model with a sequence of incomplete, shorter, consecutive segments, forces it to look for context (i.e., surrounding segments) more frequently, and makes it easier to retrieve relevant context because segments are shorter.
+This results in faster and improved learning.
+We pre-train multi-encoder models on split datasets and evaluate them in two ways: BLEU score, and contrastive test sets for discourse phenomena.

-Our main contributions are the following: (i) we show that context-aware multi-encoder models need to be trained carefully, because the contextual training signal is sparse; (ii) we propose a method to augment the contextual training signal by splitting sentences in two segments, with two variants; (iii) we support this method with a statistical analysis of its impact on the distribution of discourse phenomena requiring context; (iv) we demonstrate that this method is both effective and efficient, as it allows multi-encoder models to learn better and faster than by simply increasing the training data; (v) we provide a proof of concept for the application of our approach to train context-aware models in a setting where document-level data are not available.
+Our main contributions are the following: (i) we show that context-aware multi-encoder models need to be trained carefully, because the contextual training signal is sparse, as well as the context elements useful for contextualization; (ii) we propose the \dr pre-training strategy, which fosters training of contextual parameters by splitting sentences into segments, with four splitting variants; (iii) we support this strategy with an analysis of the impact of splitting on the distribution of discourse phenomena; (iv) we demonstrate that this strategy is both effective and efficient, as it allows multi-encoder models to learn better and faster than by simply increasing the training data.